Leon Czolgosz: Trial and execution

 Emma Goldman was arrested on suspicion of being involved in the assassination, but was released due to insufficient evidence.
-She later incurred a great deal of negative publicity when Goldman published "The Tragedy at Buffalo".
-In the article, she compared Czolgosz to Marcus Junius Brutus, the assassin of Julius Caesar, and called McKinley the "president of the money kings and trust magnates."
+Goldman later incurred a great deal of negative publicity when she published "The Tragedy at Buffalo", comparing Czolgosz to Marcus Junius Brutus, assassin of Julius Caesar, and called McKinley the "president of the money kings and trust magnates".
 Other anarchists and radicals were unwilling to support Goldman's effort to aid Czolgosz, believing that he had harmed the movement.

 The scene of the crime, the Temple of Music, was demolished in November 1901, along with the rest of the Exposition's temporary structures.
 A stone marker in the median of Fordham Drive, now a residential street in Buffalo, marks the approximate spot where the shooting occurred.
 Czolgosz's revolver is on display in the Pan-American Exposition exhibit at the Buffalo History Museum in Buffalo.

 After Czolgosz's death, Lloyd Vernon Briggs (1863–1941), a Boston alienist who later became the Director of the Massachusetts Department for Mental Hygiene, reviewed the Czolgosz case in 1901 on behalf of psychiatrist Walter Channing (1849–1921), concluding Czolgosz was insane; that conclusion has since been challenged.